aimms/how-to/Articles/139/139-Multiple-Solutions.rst

 =================================================

 .. meta::
-   :description: How to produce and retrieve multiple solutions in AIMMS.
+   :description: Shows how to retrieve multiple feasible solutions from CP Optimizer and other solvers in AIMMS using the GMP solution repository and solution_storage_limit option.
-   :keywords: multiple, solution, solve
+   :keywords: multiple solutions, CP Optimizer, solution pool, GMP solution repository, solution_storage_limit, CPLEX populate, BARON, incumbent callback

 Some of the solvers in AIMMS, including the CP Optimizer solver for Constraint Programming problems, support not only returning a single (optimal) solution, but also a pool of feasible solutions.